Source: BMW Redesigned Its Website to Focus On Content In Huge Marketing Shift

-I thought this was a really interesting example of how Content Marketing is becoming a key element for major brands.
+BMW Website Focus On Content is a really interesting example of how Website Blogging and Content Marketing is becoming a key element for major brands.

 Reaching New Customers with Special Interests